jeremyhsimons/CI_PP1_FATMC/README.md

 # **Forster and the Mustard Cutters**
-developed by Jeremy Simons (Saxophonist in FATMC)
+Developed by Jeremy Simons (Saxophonist in FATMC)

 <img src="readme-docs/am-i-responsive.png" alt="a screenshot of the site's home page displayed on various devices, provided by ui.dev/amiresponsive">
 <br>